 The GDPR refers to sensitive personal data as "special categories of personal data".

 We do not record any such special data.
-To be more specific we do not collect date of birth, age, race, colour, religion, creed, or credit card data.
+To be more specific we do not collect race, colour, religion, creed, or credit card data.

 How long do we keep your data for, and why?